Waynesboro Red Birds: History

 Waynesboro became an affiliate of the St. Louis Cardinals for the 1925 season.
-The "Waynesboro Cardinals" finished the 1925 season with a record of 47–49 to place 4th in the six–team Blue Ridge League.
-Under manager John Breckenridge, the Cardinals finished 16.0 games behind the 1st place Hagerstown Hubs in the final standings.
+The "Waynesboro Cardinals" finished the 1925 season with a record of 47–49 to place fourth in the six–team Blue Ridge League.
+Under manager John Breckenridge, the Cardinals finished 16.0 games behind the first place Hagerstown Hubs in the final standings.
 George Hammen of Waynesboro led the Blue Ridge in hitting with a batting average of .375 and topped the circuit with 141 hits.

-Waynesboro returned to the Villagers moniker as an unaffiliated team in 1926.
-The Villagers finished last.
-With a regular season record of 34–59, Waynesboro placed 6th, finishing 29.0 games behind the 1st place Hagerstown Hubs.
+Waynesboro returned to the "Villagers" nickname as an unaffiliated team in 1926 and finished last in the league standings.
+With a regular season record of 34–59, Waynesboro placed sixth, finishing 29.0 games behind the first place Hagerstown Hubs.
 The team was managed by Ed Greene, William Suhre and the returning Bill Morris.

 The 1927 Waynesboro Villagers finished the season with a record of 41–57.
-The Villagers placed 5th in the Blue Ridge League, playing under managers John Perrin and John Ebert.
-Waynesboro ended the season 23.5 games behind the 1st place Chambersburg Maroons in the final standings.
+The Villagers placed fifth in the Blue Ridge League, playing under managers John Perrin and John Ebert.
+Waynesboro ended the season 23.5 games behind the first place Chambersburg Maroons in the final standings.

-Waynesboro again became a St. Louis Cardinals affiliate in 1928.
-The Waynesboro Red Birds finished last in the Blue Ridge League.
-The Red Birds ended the regular season with a record of 37–58 to place 6th in the six–team league.
-Managed by Ed Miller and Harold Funk, Waynesboro finished 21.0 games behind the 1st place Hanover Raiders in the final standings.
+Waynesboro again became a St. Louis Cardinals affiliate in 1928, as the newly named Waynesboro Red Birds finished last in the Blue Ridge League standings.
+The Red Birds ended the regular season with a record of 37–58 to place sixth in the six–team league.
+Managed by Ed Miller and Harold Funk, Waynesboro finished 21.0 games behind the first place Hanover Raiders in the final standings.
 Beginning in 1928, the Blue Ridge League champion was matched in a championship series with the champion of the Middle Atlantic League in the "Tri-State Series."
 Waynesboro did not advance to play in this series.

 The 1929 Waynesboro Red Birds finished last in the Blue Ridge League for the second consecutive season.
-Waynesboro finished the regular season with a record of 40–69 to place 6th in the six–team Blue Ridge League.
-Under managers Ken Kirkham and Irwin Wimer, Waynesboro finished the season 11.0 games behind the 1st place Martinsburg Blue Sox in the final standings.
+Waynesboro finished the regular season with a record of 40–69 to place sixth in the six–team Blue Ridge League.
+Under managers Ken Kirkham and Irwin Wimer, Waynesboro finished the season 11.0 games behind the first place Martinsburg Blue Sox in the final standings.

-In their final season of play, the 1930 Waynesboro Red Birds reached the Blue Ridge League Finals.
-As the Blue Ridge League compacted to four teams, Waynesboro finished the regular season with an overall record of 56–57 to place 2nd in the standings under manager Bob Rice.
-The Red Birds ended the regular season 13.0 games behind the 1st place Chambersburg Young Yanks.
-As the two teams tied for the 1st half title, they met in the playoffs.
+In their final season of play, the 1930 Waynesboro Red Birds reached the Blue Ridge League playoffs.
+As the Blue Ridge League compacted to four teams, Waynesboro finished the regular season with an overall record of 56–57 to place second in the standings under manager Bob Rice.
+The Red Birds ended the regular season 13.0 games behind the first place Chambersburg Young Yanks.
+As the two teams tied for the first half title, they met in the playoffs.
 Waynesboro lost to Chambersburg in the Blue Ridge League playoff 2 games to 1.

-The Blue Ridge League folded following the 1930 season, greatly affected by the stock market crash of 1929.Waynesboro, Pennsylvania has not hosted another minor league team.
+The Blue Ridge League folded following the 1930 season, greatly affected by the stock market crash of 1929.
+Waynesboro, Pennsylvania has not hosted another minor league team.